-What a powerful and uplifting message to put out there in a prison… Some of the guys who had been sitting like zombies for most of the two hour class perked up.
-They opened their eyes looking for the person who said it: the message of Basic Goodness – that under all our masks and mistakes, we are okay.
-This is a message that I would guess folks who are in prison are not accustomed to hear.
+What a powerful and uplifting message to put out there in prison… Some guys sitting like zombies for most of the two-hour class perked up.
+They opened their eyes, looking for the person who said it: the message of Basic Goodness – that we are okay under all our masks and mistakes.
+This is a message that I would guess folks in prison are not accustomed to hearing.

-Well, where would one expect another to end up when all of their lives someone has been told they are basically bad, by not only our culture, but by the people who are supposed to be modeling unconditional love and acceptance of our basic humanness and okayness; our parents?
+Well, where would one expect another to end up when all of their lives someone has been told they are bad, by not only our culture but by the people who are supposed to be modeling unconditional love and acceptance of our basic humanness and okayness; our parents?

-Personally, I find it to be some kind of a miracle that the message of Basic Goodness is finding it’s way into this prison and, hopefully, into their hearts and minds.
-If we are going to change a culture we have to start with knowing the ground of our being, that which we stand upon, is basically okay – only then, only from there, will we be able to build a healthy foundation Only then will be able to rebuild our lives.
+Personally, I find it to be some miracle that the message of Basic Goodness is finding its way into this prison and, hopefully, into their hearts and minds.
+If we are going to change a culture, we have to start with knowing the ground of our being, that which we stand upon, is okay – only then, only from there, will we be able to build a healthy foundation.
+Only then will we be able to rebuild our lives?
 Our hopes.
 Our dreams.